 I wish more teachers at my school in general spoke Spanish or another language besides English.
 I look at our student population, and I look at the ethnicity and experience of the teachers around me (and myself): Our faculty and staff looks very little like our student body.
 There have been moments when I am trying to connect with a struggling student, and despite my efforts to have an impact, a little voice in my head knows that part of them sees me as another white lady trying to teach them English.
 Even if they know I care about them, I don’t look like them.
 Our campus is filled with expertise, dedication, collaboration and innovation… but it is not filled with adults of color.
 This is common in Arizona classrooms, and in classrooms around the country.

 What can be done to change these trends?
 I can’t change who I am, or who my colleagues are.
-As alternative paths to certification, and opportunities to add additional endorsements to existing certificates seem to multiply almost monthly in an effort to recruit more teachers, I know efforts are being made to reach out to non-white students at all levels.
+As alternative paths to certification, and opportunities to add additional endorsements to existing certificates seem to multiply almost monthly in an effort to recruit more teachers, I know efforts are being made to reach out to students of color at all levels.
 Retention may be another story.
-Sometimes, though, it seems that these programs are geared more toward teachers with existing certifications, to move them to higher need areas, and most of these teachers are white, so that strategy likely won’t increase the numbers of non-white teachers in classrooms.
+Sometimes, though, it seems that these programs are geared more toward teachers with existing certifications, to move them to higher need areas, and most of these teachers are white, so that strategy likely won’t increase the numbers of teachers of color in classrooms.

 In addition, although many secondary schools are now offering electives and career and technical education courses for students interested in becoming teachers, it’s difficult to promote greater diversity when there are few role models for these students already teaching, and when there are such distinct achievement gaps that often must be overcome.